How many calories to eat to lose weight

 If your goal is to lose fat, you know that calories play a key role.

-It is through the calorie balance that you can gain, maintain or lose weight.
+It is through calorie balance that you can gain, maintain or lose weight.

-In addition, the goal is not just to lose weight, but fat, and therefore, knowing the number of calories you need is even more important to achieve good results.
+Furthermore, the objective is not just to lose weight, but fat, and therefore, knowing the number of calories you need becomes even more important to achieve good results.

 Basal Metabolism